Find Affordable College Courses

 The following schools top our list of the Most Popular Engineering Technologies Associate Degree Colleges.

-Our 2023 rankings named New England Institute of Technology the most popular school in Rhode Island for engineering technologies students working on their associate degree.
-Located in the suburb of East Greenwich, New England Tech is a private not-for-profit school with a small student population.
+Our analysis found New England Institute of Technology to be the most popular school for engineering technologies students who want to pursue a associate degree in Rhode Island.
+Located in the suburb of East Greenwich, New England Tech is a private not-for-profit college with a small student population.

 About 11% of the students majoring in engineering tech at the school are women while 89% are male.